ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 Endpoint for blockchain "2XDnKyAEr1RhhWpTpMXqrjeejN23vETmDykVzkb4PrU1fQjewh" with VM ID "tGBrMADESojmu5Et9CpbGCrmVf9fiAJtZM5ZJ3YVDj5JTu2qw": https://api.avax-test.network/ext/bc/2XDnKyAEr1RhhWpTpMXqrjeejN23vETmDykVzkb4PrU1fQjewh/rpc
 ```

 Well done!
-You have just created your own subnet with your own Subnet EVM running on `fuji`!
+You have just created your own Subnet with your own Subnet EVM running on `fuji`!

 ## Add a validator

-This new subnet is cool - but it doesn't have any dedicated validators yet!
+This new Subnet is cool - but it doesn't have any dedicated validators yet!
 Let's add one by running the `addValidator` command and adding the name of our subnet.
 To be clear, this does _not start or run_ a validator, it only whitelists the node as a recognized validator on the subnet.

 :::info

-Adding a validator on a subnet requires that the validator is already a validator on the primary network.
+Adding a validator on a Subnet requires that the validator is already a validator on the primary network.

 :::